-After seeying some of the ugly cut-outs I saw in other videos, I knew I wantedto copy WesM.
+After seeying some of the ugly cut-outs from other videos, I knew I wanted to copy WesM.
 His build looked awesome.
-So I had one golden rule.
+So I had one golden rule for myself.
 Keep everything as original as possible.

 Meassure up front as much as possible, but I really recommend buying the mainboard first before all else.
 And take your time in researching which mainboard to take.
-Consider heatflow, consider sticking out parts, connections, etc. After you receivedthe board check if everything will work out as you think it will.
-In my videoyou can see I did some preparation but some things just didnt work out.
-Now buy all other needed parts, you should have a clear view what you want to build now and what is and is not possible I used Conrad.nl for most of my parts, or use our Chinese friend AliExpress.
+Consider heatflow, consider sticking out parts, does it fit within the NES shell, connections, etc. After you received the board check if everything will work out as you think it will.
+You should have a clear view what you want to build now and what is and is not possible.
+I used Conrad.nl for most of my parts, or use our Chinese friend AliExpress.